tankarageldi/image-recognizer/README.md

 ### Prediction

 Load the trained model and make predictions on new images.
+Images that could be predicted are the contents of the  CIFAR-10 dataset ((classes = 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck').).

 ```python
 model = models.load_model('my_model.keras')